Srivastava / Kumar | Rice Cultivation Under Abiotic Stress | Buch | 978-0-443-21793-7 | www.sack.de

 Srivastava, Sudhakar

-Dr. Sudhakar Srivastava is presently working as an Assistant Professor at the Institute of Environment and Sustainable Development (IESD), Banaras Hindu University (BHU).
-He completed his M.Sc. and Ph.D. in Botany at the University of Lucknow.
-He also served as a Scientific Officer at Bhabha Atomic Research Centre (BARC), Mumbai from 2009 to 2014.
-He has more than seventeen years of research experience in the field of plant-metal interactions, with a major focus on arsenic stress responses in plants.
-He has published 90 research articles and 30 review and letter articles in high-impact international and national journals.
-He has also received several awards for his contributions, including a Young Scientist Award from the National Academy of Sciences, India (NASI), Allahabad in 2011, Young Scientist Award from Uttar Pradesh Council of Science & Technology (UPCST) in 2013-2014, and Young Scientist Award from the Science and Engineering Research Board (SERB) in 2015.
-Dr. Srivastava is also an Associate of the National Academy of Agricultural Sciences (NAAS) and Fellow of International Society of Environmental Botanists (ISEB), Lucknow.
-He is a life member of several societies as well as non-governmental organizations and serves as an Editorial board member of Frontiers in Sustainable Food Systems, International Journal of Phytoremediation, and Acta Physiologiae Plantarum.
+Sudhakar Srivastava is an Assistant Professor at the Institute of Environment and Sustainable Development (IESD), Banaras Hindu University (BHU), India.
+He earned his M.Sc. and Ph.D. in Botany from the University of Lucknow and has over 17 years of research experience in plant–metal interactions, with a primary focus on arsenic stress responses in plants.
+Prior to joining BHU, Dr. Srivastava served as a Scientific Officer at the Bhabha Atomic Research Centre (BARC), Mumbai (2009–2014).
+He has also held several prestigious postdoctoral positions in Germany, Spain, and India, contributing to his strong international research profile.
+His research focuses on plant-metal interactions, with a particular emphasis on arsenic stress responses in plants, alongside heavy-metal toxicity, phytoremediation, and sustainable mitigation strategies in crop systems.
+He has received Young Scientist Awards from the National Academy of Sciences, India (NASI, 2011), the Uttar Pradesh Council of Science and Technology (UPCST, 2013–2014), and the Science and Engineering Research Board (SERB, 2015).
+He is an Associate of the National Academy of Agricultural Sciences (NAAS) and a Fellow of the International Society of Environmental Botanists (ISEB), and he serves on the editorial boards of Frontiers in Sustainable Food Systems, the International Journal of Phytoremediation, and Acta Physiologiae Plantarum.

 Kumar, Kundan